irahardianto/service-pattern-go/README.md

       sqliteHandler := &infrastructures.SQLiteHandler{}
       sqliteHandler.Conn = sqlConn

 	  playerRepository := &repositories.PlayerRepository{sqliteHandler}

-      playerService := &services.PlayerService{}
+	  playerService := &services.PlayerService{&repositories.PlayerRepositoryWithCircuitBreaker{playerRepository}}
-      playerService.PlayerRepository = &repositories.PlayerRepositoryWithCircuitBreaker{playerRepository}

-      playerController := controllers.PlayerController{}
+	  playerController := controllers.PlayerController{playerService,helpers.PlayerHelper{}}
-      playerController.PlayerService = playerService

       return playerController
     }

-This is where dependency injection come in to play, as you see here in servicecontainer.go we are creating **playerController** and then inject it with **playerService** as simple as that, this is what dependency injection all about no more.
-So **playerController.PlayerService** interface will be injected by **playerService** along with all implementation that it implements, so for example FindById now returns whatever FindById implemented by **playerService** as you can see it in PlayerService.go
+This is where dependency injection come in to play, as you see here in servicecontainer.go we are creating **playerController** and inject it with **playerService** as simple as that, this is what dependency injection all about no more.
+So **playerController's IPlayerService** will be injected by **playerService** along with all implementation that it implements, so for example **GetPlayerByName** now returns whatever **GetPlayerByName** implemented by **playerService** as you can see it in **PlayerService.go**

 Now, how does this relates to TDD & mocking?